 Made with oat milk, this matcha milk recipe is sweet, creamy, and completely delicious.
-Stock your refrigerator this summer with this green drink everyone will love.
+Stock your refrigerator this summer with this green drink to make matcha frappuccinos and iced lattes.

-Matcha milk is basically matcha with milk.
-That’s it.
+- Matcha milk is matcha green tea with milk.
+That’s it!

-I’ve made mine completely delicious by adding vanilla extract, maple syrup, and a pinch of salt.
+- This recipe is made extra delicious with vanilla extract, maple syrup, and a pinch of salt.

 - You don’t need any fancy matcha tools to make this.

 This is the matcha I use to make my latte drinks.